durrantlab/autogrow4/tutorial/TUTORIAL.md

   `/PATH_TO/rxn_library_file.json`
 * Where function group JSON file is located at:
   `/PATH_TO/function_group_library.json`
-* Where directory of SMI for complimentary libraries is located at:
+* Where directory of SMI for complementary libraries is located at:
-  `/PATH_TO/complimentary_mol_directory/`
+  `/PATH_TO/complementary_mol_directory/`

 ```json
 {